Medacorp/Luigi-s-Mansion/Documentation/Mansion data.md

             }
         }
         black_bogmire:{ //Values used by black bogmires.
-            small_loot:{ //Loot small ones drops upon defeat.
+            small_loot:{ //Loot small ones possess
+                captured:{ //Spawns the provided loot contents the moment the ghost is captured.
                     //See loot documentation for other variables.
                 },
-            big_loot:{ //Loot big ones drops upon defeat.
+                <name>: { //Not used by default, but other loot may be provided
                     //See loot documentation for other variables.
+                }
+            },
+            big_loot:{ //Loot big ones possess
+                captured:{ //Spawns the provided loot contents the moment the ghost is captured.
+                    //See loot documentation for other variables.
+                },
+                <name>: { //Not used by default, but other loot may be provided
+                    //See loot documentation for other variables.
+                }
             },
             small_speed:X, //The movement speed of the small ones. big_speed:X, //The movement speed of the big ones.